NageenaS/Stress_Testing_App/README.md

 ```

 # Continuous Integration
-This project includes a Jenkinsfile to automate CI/CD processes, ensuring that every update is tested and deployed efficiently.
+This project includes a Jenkinsfile to automate CI/CD processes through ngrok and webhooks, ensuring that every update is tested and deployed efficiently.

 # Logging and Alerts